 “Working on the Railroad”, as first published with the Dinah section in 1950, does not use dialect.
 There is no textual reason to assume that either character in the kitchen is Black, aside from, possibly, the name Dinah.
 The most famous Dinah in 1950 was a white women named Dinah Shore (who in 1971 would publish a cookbook titled Someone’s in the Kitchen with Dinah).
 Dinah Washington would soon give her a run for her money.

 By 1915 there was already a progressive folk song movement, particularly around children’s songs.
-That is how, only 20 years after publication, it had already found its way into a children’s song book with the offensive verse removed.
+That is how in that year, only 20 years after publication, it had already found its way into a children’s song book with the offensive verse removed.
 It isn’t clear that children singing the “Levee Song”, even by the 1920s, would have assumed the railroad workers were black (as they were in the 1894 version).

-Dinah would have been known to children at the time to be a black cook, the only indication that she is a cook at all is the name Dinah, but that doesn’t mean the workers were assumed to be black.
+Children in 1915 would assume Dinah to be a black cook, the only indication that she is a cook at all is the name Dinah, but that doesn’t mean the workers were assumed to be black.
 There are countless racist portrayals of white people appreciating the cooking of a black women during this period.

-Another early interpretation, perhaps the most likely one, is that Dinah is the name of the train, not a person.
+Another interpretation of the “Levee Song” lyrics, before the addition of “Someone’s in the Kitchen” directly implies cooking, is that Dinah is the name of the train, not a person.
 A black steam train following the railroad as it’s built, carrying supplies.
+It is even possible the horn is being blown to start the workday rather than to call a break.

 Assuming Dinah is a person there is no indication that the workers have any romantic interest in her, only in the hope that she blows her horn to call a break in their labors.
 Times being what they were, racial homogeneity would be required for a romantic interest.
 The romantic interest, I’m increasingly convinced, was introduced by the 1944 vocal pop number.